Stanley Pearl: World War I

-Pearl was a joiner by trade whose father was Charles Pearl of Ulverstone, Tasmania.
-Pearl was Anglican.
+After enlisting in his hometown on 9 November 1915 at 21 years of age, Pearl, in August 1916, became a sapper with the Australian 5 Field Company Engineers.
+He performed this role for the duration of the war.

 He embarked from Sydney to Alexandria and then the Western Front (World War I) in France aboard HMAT Orsova on 11 March 1916.
 He undertook a brief stint with the 8 Field Company Engineers (Reinforcement 4) before joining the 5 Field Company Engineers.
 Pearl's Victory Medal (United Kingdom) and British War Medal are held in the Australian War Memorial's collection.

-Pearl produced a phenomenal collection of trench art between 1916 and 1919.
+Pearl produced a large collection of trench art between 1916 and 1919.
 Pearl donated his trench art objects to the Australian War Memorial but whether this reflects the full extent of that which he produced in the context of war remains a mystery.
-A total of fifteen of Pearl's oeuvre are held in the Australian War Memorial's Military Heraldry collection.
+A total of 15 of Pearl's oeuvre are held in the Australian War Memorial's Military Heraldry collection.
 Military shell cases, other parts of shells, badges and buttons were just some of the war-related materials used by Pearl to assemble everyday objects such as a clock, a map of Tasmania and a hat pin stand, as is evidenced by the accessibility and digitisation of his work on the War Memorial's online collection (see external links for selection of images).
-One can become more familiar with Pearl's work through such a collection as it displays images of the objects together with Pearl's own field notes.
-The accompanying field notes that Pearl documented alongside each piece are fascinating as this was not a feature typically associated with First World War trench art.
+The collection displays images of the objects together with Pearl's own field notes, which were unusual to find in First World War trench art.
 Pearl used matter-of-fact language where tales of death became mere descriptions.

-Pearl's field notes and his details on the First World War embarkation roll are useful additional primary sources for historians, art historians and anthropologists.
+Post-war

+Pearl survived World War I. During March 1919, Pearl returned to Tasmania, although soon relocated to Canberra.
+He began working for the Australian War Memorial in 1941, the year that it opened, and worked as a carpenter and senior tradesman there until he retired.
+The electoral roll lists his position there as an "installation manager".

+Stanley was married to Gertrude Iris, who had previously been married to Stanley's brother Ernest Tasman Pearl.

-Post-war and legacy
+Death and legacy

+Stanley died at Woden Valley Hospital, Canberra, on 9 August 1986 at the age of 92 years, survived by Gertrude.

-There is no evidence to suggest that Pearl is survived by anyone, nor have any photographs of him been discovered.
-He is an "enigma."
-It is therefore Pearl's material existence in the form of trench art that survives, the power of which is subsequently elevated.
-The creative and artistic vision of Pearl to contribute to the material culture of World War I, of which trench art is a fascinating example, has meant that his name lives on through these well-crafted, striking objects.
-Pearl was unconsciously engaging with features of material culture such as bricolage and recyclia in producing trench art.
-The fact that he was a joiner pre-war also speaks to this refined, craftsmanship-like quality to his pieces.
+There is no evidence to suggest that Pearl is survived by anyone, nor have any photographs of him been discovered; He is an "enigma." his trench art is all that survives of his existence.
+His creative and artistic vision has contributed to the material culture of World War I. According to Corinne A. Kratz, Pearl was unconsciously engaging with features of material culture such as bricolage and recyclia in producing trench art.